4K Ultra HD Edition

 Jack Nicholson was already a superstar when he appeared in this film, but his performance here really made him a legend.
 Shelley Duvall is not as strong, but when Jack starts to unravel, he takes her with him.

 Kubrick tackled many genres over the course of his stellar career, and this movie showed that he could create a frightening and unforgettable horror film as well or better than anyone, and to this day it remains a staple of cinematic terror.

-Thanks to Blu-ray spacing capabilities, you only need one disc to hold the extras.
+The extra Blu-ray disc holds the extras.
 It contains the original trailer and a new commentary by Steadicam inventor and operator Garrett Brown with historian John Baxter, plus three new featurettes on the crafting of the film, the visions of Kubrick, and one on Wendy Carlos' music, which features a few pieces she composed for The Shining and A Clockwork Orange that haven't been heard before.
 Vivian Kubrick's documentary on the making of the film is included, with optional commentary from her.

 The Shining is a visually rich and chilling masterpiece of horror, done as only the vision of Stanley Kubrick could make.
 It's also a disc that shows how far the movie has come on home video.
 It was a long road from the initial lackluster DVD to this stunning 4K edition, but it was well worth the journey.